SitePen/dstore/README.md

 `add(object, [directives])` | Creates an object, throws an error if the object already exists `remove(id)` | Deletes an object by its identity `transaction()` | Starts a new transaction.
+`create()` | Creates and returns a new instance of the data model.
+The returned object will not be stored in the object store until it its save() method is called, or the store's add() is called with this object.
 `getChildren(parent)` | Retrieves the children of an object.
 `getMetadata(object)` | Returns any metadata about the object.
 This may include attribution, cache directives, history, or version information.